hhvm/user-documentation/guides/hack/03-FAQ/01-faq.md

 ### I am getting `Fatal error: Class undefined` errors?

-Make sure your XHP code is not in namespace.
-We have issues, in many cases, using XHP in namespaced code.
+Make sure your XHP code is not in a namespace.
+We have issues, in many cases, using XHP in code belonging to a namespace.
 The issue is known and we are trying to figure out a solution.